eschao/config/README.md

 If the configuration file is not given, the default configuration files: **config.json** and **config.yaml** will be located under the same folder with fixed searching order.

-The **config.json** will be always first located, if it doesn't exist, then checks **config.yaml**.
+The **config.json** will always be located first, if it doesn't exist, then checks **config.yaml**.
 If all of them are not found, parsing will fail.
 ```golang
   dbConfig := Database{}
   config.ParseConfigFile(&dbConfig, "")